macedotavares/python-text-similarity/README.md

 # python-text-similarity
-My first attempt at a script that suggests similar notes.
+My first attempt at creating a script that suggests similar notes.